Last Revision Date: April 1, 2023

 - the Processing is necessary in connection with any contract that you may enter into with us to provide you with Services;

-- the Processing is required or permitted by applicable law; the Processing is necessary for the establishment, exercise or defence of legal claims
+- the Processing is required or permitted by applicable law; the Processing is necessary for the establishment, exercise or defense of legal claims

 - the Processing is necessary to protect the vital interests of any individual; or

 - we have a legitimate interest in carrying out the Processing for the purpose of managing, operating or promoting our business, and that legitimate interest is not overridden by your interests, fundamental rights, or freedoms.

-We disclose your Personal Data to other entities within the KLDiscovery group, in order to fulfil our contractual obligations towards you or for legitimate business purposes (including providing Services to you and operating our Websites) in accordance with applicable law.In addition, we disclose your Personal Data to:
+We disclose your Personal Data to other entities within the KLDiscovery group, in order to fulfill our contractual obligations towards you or for legitimate business purposes (including providing Services to you and operating our Websites) in accordance with applicable law.In addition, we disclose your Personal Data to: